 Will Exalted Mormons Get Their Own Spirit Children and Planets?

-Mormon blogger Joanna Brooks complains that the idea that righteous Mormons will one day get their own planets is "folklore."
+Mormon blogger Joanna Brooks complained that the idea that righteous Mormons will one day get their own planets is "folklore."

 "Sure, it's a distorting and sensationalistic caricature of Mormon beliefs to say that all of us believe we're going to get our own planets.
 You could sit in your local Mormon Church for a month of Sundays and hear no reference to it.
 Even among orthodox Mormons, talk of planets (and the American location of the Garden of Eden—another matter ridiculed by Ferguson) is the subject of gentle insider humor, a nod to older strains of Mormon belief and folklore."
 (Link)